When someone does something positive for you, it feels good – and importantly, makes you want to do something in return.

-As a useful guide, your LinkedIn SSI score will give you a great steer on whether your engagement is going in the right direction, but the ultimate proof will be when your consistency and hard work starts to pay off in terms of leads that convert to sales.
+As a useful guide, your LinkedIn SSI score will give you a great steer on whether your engagement is going in the right direction.
+The ultimate proof is when your consistency and hard work pay off in terms of leads that convert to sales.

 Recommendations, endorsements and testimonials

-If you give recommendations, endorsements and testimonials to trusted members of your network, this can really help your professional brand – and (you guessed it) those connections are much more likely to reciprocate by recommending or endorsing you, or giving you a testimonial.
+If you give recommendations, endorsements and testimonials to trusted members of your network, this can really help your professional brand.
+And (you guessed it) – they are much more likely to reciprocate by recommending or endorsing you, or giving a testimonial.
 These provide great social proof of who you are and what you’re capable of, and can often be a deciding factor in whether a prospect will reach out to you or not.
 It’s definitely win-win when you think in terms of the Law of Reciprocity.

 Offer something of value…

 A great example of this was when I offered the managing partners of about 100 accountancy firms in London a copy of the book I had written (with them in mind!).
-My strategy was to send them a paperback copy in the post and then follow up with them later – this helped me to earn the trust of several managing partners, so they were happy to have a conversation with me over the phone.
+My strategy was to send them a paperback copy in the post and then follow up with them later.
+This helped earn the trust of several managing partners, so they were happy to have a conversation over the phone.

 …but please don’t spam!

-However, please don’t fall into the trap of spamming your connections with free stuff all the time – there is a huge difference!
-I see this all too often, and my LinkedIn inbox gets spammed with unsolicited messages offering me free trials and demos for all types of products – they haven’t even bothered to properly check out my Linkedin profile or get to know me.
+However, please don’t fall into the trap of spamming your connections with free stuff – there is a huge difference!
+My LinkedIn inbox regularly gets spammed with unsolicited messages offering me free trials and all types of demos.
+They haven’t even bothered to properly check out my Linkedin profile or get to know me.
 There’s no bigger turn-off than the cold hard sell, and the only way that behaviour like this is likely to be reciprocated is by your connections hitting the ‘disconnect’ button.